ribeiro-jenny/FinalProjectVS/README.md

 ##### Description

-This algorithm improves on the Q4-Q5 by now considering multiple ghosts simiulationasly versus tracking each on independently.
+This algorithm improves on the Q4-Q5 by now considering multiple ghosts simultaneously, versus tracking each one independently.
 This is done using a dynamic Bayes net and particles.
 Each particle is now a tuple of ghost positions rather than just a single position.
 The algorithm follows the same structure above: initial distribution -> sampling -> weighting -> resampling.

 Q7 extends this algorithm by filtering out noisy data as explained in Q1.